-You will prepare a technical study from one group of styles from the list below.
-Your choice of style will determine the style of the Quick Study Piece.
+Candidates will prepare a technical study from one group of styles from the list below.
+The choice of style will determine the style of the Quick Study Piece.
 Each study concentrates on two stylistic techniques.

-- Rock/Metal: Sixteenth note fingerstyle grooves and legato - Funk: Slap and pop playing and percussive 16th note fingerstyle - Jazz/Latin/Blues: Chords and Upper Register playing
+- Rock/Metal: tapping and legato - Funk: staccato phrasing and 16th-note strumming - Jazz/Latin/Blues: string bends and double-stops